SAP-samples/automation-pilot-examples/execute-script-via-k8s-job/README.md

 ![Script Output](./assets/script-output.png)

 :information_source: The Kubernetes Job will be automatically cleaned up after execution, ensuring that no resources are left behind.
 The job is configured with [ttlSecondsAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) which automatically deletes the job after 3 minutes.

+## Setup Pull Secret

+If you need to pull a container image from a private registry, you can set up a pull secret using the `CreateK8sImagePullSecret` command provided in the example.

+1. **Trigger the Command Manually**:

+* Navigate to the `CreateK8sImagePullSecret` command in your SAP Automation Pilot tenant.
+* Click on the *Trigger* button after getting familiar with the command.
+* Provide values for the following input keys:
+  * `secretName`: Name of the secret to be created.
+  * `namespace`: Namespace where the secret will be created.
+  * `dockerconfig`: Credentials for the private container image registry in the format described [here](https://kubernetes.io/docs/concepts/containers/images/#config-json).
+  * `kubeconfig`: Credentials for the specified Kubernetes cluster.

+2. **Use the Pull Secret**:

+* When triggering the `ExecuteScriptViaKubernetesJob` command, provide the name of the created pull secret in the `imagePullSecretName` input key.

+This will ensure that the Kubernetes job can pull the container image from the private registry using the specified pull secret.